 I’ll talk more about their lifespan and cost next, however if you’re wanting to try shampoo bars without investing a lot of money, start with Rocky Mountain Soap Co.
 Their bar is only $6!

-One of my favourite things about shampoo bars is how travel-friendly they are when you store them in tin containers.
+One of my favourite things about shampoo bars is how travel-friendly they are when you store them in aluminium or tin containers.
 First of all they don’t contribute to the liquid allowance in your carry on.
 Secondly, they’re small, lightweight, and last forever!
 This makes them great for a beach vacation, for extended travel, or for backcountry camping.
 They’re also great for the gym!

 3. Natural Ingredients